paulBit3/FinTune/README.md

 ------

  The system provides users with real-time stock prices data, allows them to monitor
-       and manage their stock portfolios, and offer insights for informed investment decisions.
+       and manage their stock portfolios, and offer insights for informed investment decisions and coaching.

 Technology Stack:
 ----